OSInside/kiwi/doc/source/concept_and_workflow/profiles.rst

 ==============

-A *profile* is a namespace for additional settings that can be applied by {kiwi} on top of the default settings (or other profiles), thereby allowing to build multiple appliances with the same build type but with different configurations.
+A *profile* is a namespace for additional settings that can be applied by {kiwi} in addition to the default settings (or other profiles), making it possible to build multiple appliances with the same build type but with different configurations.